cmcgorrill/MudTug/README.md

  - Assign 2 teams to a pit to match up at a time.
  - Mark winner of a matchup.
  - Iterate through each queue until a winner is determined.

+## v2
+ - Landing page
+ - Add/remove pits
+ -- generalize the queue to be spread across all pit instead of designating them to a specific bracket
+ - Team info page
+ -- Team record
+ -- Spot in line

+ ## v3
+ - User authentication for event management
+ - Estimate wait time for teams before their next matchup
+ - Async page updates to handle multiple screen displays at the event
+ - Accept team payment during registration